Appendix · recipe

 1. Live serial logging

-Before triggering anything that might crash — running glmark2, reloading a sway theme, plugging in the gigabit-ethernet dongle for the first time — start a serial capture on the laptop.
-The script tools/capture-serial.sh opens picocom against /dev/ttyUSB1 at 1500000 baud (the FT232 dongle — the CP2102 doesn’t go that high) and tees everything to logs/serial/<timestamp>-<name>.log:
+Before triggering anything that might crash — running glmark2, reloading a sway theme, resetting WiFi after a wedged transfer, or plugging in the gigabit-ethernet dongle for the first time — start a serial capture on the laptop. mise run serial:capture -- <name> wraps tools/capture-serial.sh, which opens picocom against /dev/ttyUSB1 at 1500000 baud (the FT232 dongle — the CP2102 doesn’t go that high) and logs everything to logs/serial/<timestamp>-<name>.log:

 # … hit Ctrl-A Ctrl-X to exit